ngx-kit/ngx-kit/packages/evo/icon/README.md

-# EvoIcon — Angular module for managing and including SVG icons
+# Angular module for managing and including SVG icons

 Icons registry and component for svg icons.